corinneling/ruby-and-hot-dogs/README.md

 _Condiments:_ Will store condiments information and specific display options

-_Order:_ Will store the user's input and print out the order

 ### Features to Complete
 1. Validate user responses
    1. When user gives invalid response, present an error and re-ask the question
 1. Require quantity of 1 dog for the hot dog order
 1. Allow a maximum of 1 bun for the hot dog order
 1. Allow for no maximum on condiment choices
-1. Validate user responses
-   1. When user gives an invalid response, present an error and re-ask the question
 1. Order description
    1. Once the questionnaire is complete, print a sentence describing the user’s order.